brightprogrammer/starter-hugo-academic/content/project/bhayankar/index.md

 This is one of my beginning Vulkan projects.
 It was amazing learning this stuff because my progress was clearly visible.

+## Learning :
+Bhayankar was my attempt to make something from Vulkan C API.
+“Bhayankar” is a Hindi word which in English means “Dangerous”.
+In the pursuit, I learned various concepts like how Vulkan is different from other Computer Graphics APIs and why is it fast.
+I also came across an awesome 2011 [blog series](https://fgiesen.wordpress.com/2011/07/09/a-trip-through-the-graphics-pipeline-2011-index/) that helped me in understanding the intrinsics of GPU.

 ## Comments

 Again this was stopped because of my entrance exam preparations.
 At this point I was learning how to setup project using CMake and GitHub.